-- A. Prepare and maintain a written program which complies with the requirements of Cal/OSHA Title 8, Section 3314. - B. Review and revise the LOTO Program: - 1.
+- A. Prepare and maintain a written program which complies with the requirements of Cal/OSHA California Code of Regulations, Title 8, Section 3314; - B. Review and revise the Lockout/Tagout (LOTO) Program: - 1.
 On an annual basis; - 2.
-When changes occur to CCR T8 3314, that prompt revision of this document; - 3.
+When changes occur to California Code of Regulations, Title 8, Section 3314 that prompt revision of this document; - 3.
 When operational changes occur that require a revision of this document; and - 4.
-When there is an accident or near miss that relates to this section. - C. Provide and/or provide training to all potentially impacted employees and their supervisors on the requirements of the program.

-- D. Assist departments in identifying hazardous energy sources and choosing of proper lockout/tagout devices. - E. Perform periodic inspections to ensure compliance with program procedures. - F. Maintain training records.
+When there is an accident or near miss that relates to this section; - C. Provide and/or provide training to all potentially impacted employees and their supervisors on the requirements of the program; - D. Assist departments in identifying hazardous energy sources and choosing of proper lockout/tagout devices; - E. Perform periodic inspections to ensure compliance with program procedures; and - F. Maintain training records.